A costume designer is

 tasked with making a film believable through the use of clothing, accessories,

 and style.
-The costume designer is what makes actors memorable, like Audrey Hepburn, or James Dean in Rebel Without A Cause.
-Costume designers are
+The costume designer is what makes actors memorable, like Audrey Hepburn,

 directly responsible for the image that most people envision when they think